 This is generally quicker than the opposite solution called uniform memory access or UMA, where all the core share one big pool of memory.
 But here’s the problem.
 The faster your CPU is, the more that UMA can take, and the more bandwidth it demands.
 So the faster the processor you’re using, the faster your system memory needs to be to fill up the UMA pool to make it all run at the same speed.

 NUMA vs. UMA

-So back to Yuma then right.
-No, because one controller manages all the memory accesses to give every program equal time rather than allowing access to the memory more directly as in NUMA, UMA has a built-in performance penalty that increases the more nodes your system has to manage.
-So using a CPU with separate groups of cores means you’re gonna be subjected to one of these drawbacks, and you’re going to take a performance hit either way.
+So back to Yuma, then right.
+No, because one controller manages all memory accesses to give every program equal time rather than allowing access to the memory more directly, as, in NUMA, UMA has a built-in performance penalty that increases the more nodes your system has to manage.
+So using a CPU with separate groups of cores means you’re going to be subjected to one of these drawbacks, and you’re going to take a performance hit either way.

 These are problems that you simply don’t run into on smaller chips with fewer cores because you’re not dealing with multiple nodes.
 But getting away from memory access, sometimes the cores themselves are even designed in a way that bottlenecks them, the more of them you slap onto a chip.

 Do you remember how before Rizen, AMD’s processors seemed to be significantly slower than Intel despite having more cores?
 Well, a big reason for this was that those old bulldozer effects processors didn’t use full cores.
 Instead, FX CPUs advertised as having cores would, in reality, have eight integer units but only 4 floating point units that were shared between the 8 cores.
 The point is you could think of these CPU use as having 4 – half cores that were missing, which severely hampered their single-threaded performance in some critical applications.